beri2/hanabi-live/docs/FEATURES.md

   - Arrows with a gray border indicate that they are re-touching a card that has been previously touched by one or more positive clues.
 - An orange border around a card signifies that it has been "touched" by one or more positive clues.
 The card will also be raised slightly.
 - The game will keep track of the clues that accumulate on cards, "filling them in" when appropriate.
 - You can hold down the left mouse button or tap and hold on someone else's hand to see how it appears to them.
 (This is referred to as "empathy".)
+You can also press the Space bar on your keyboard to see all players’ hands as they appear to them.

 #### Pips